Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 Efficient frontier(s) with cardinality constraints
 --------------------------------------------------

-In the classical mean-variance portfolio theory the *efficient frontier* consists of all portfolios that optimally balance risk and return for a range of values for :math:`\gamma` (see `Problem Specification`_).
-When plotted in the risk-return plane the result is a smooth curve, see `efficient frontiers`_ In this example we will explore the effect of restricting the number of open positions on the efficient frontier.
+In classical mean-variance portfolio theory, the *efficient frontier* comprises all portfolios that achieve an optimal balance between risk and return for varying values of :math:`\gamma` (see `Problem Specification`_).
+Plotted in the risk-return plane, the result is a smooth curve, depicting the trade-off between risk and expected return, see `efficient frontiers`_.

+In this example we will explore the impact of restricting the number of open positions on the efficient frontier.

 Multiple-Factor Data Model